maikka39/Personal-Website/content/writeups/holiday-hack-challenge/2024/prologue/elf-connect.md

 ## Gold

+### Continued story line

+Let's first talk to the elf again, he'll tell us what we'll have to do for gold.

+> Amazing!
+You really connected all the dots like a pro.
+>
+> If you want a more difficult challenge, try beating randomElf's score.

+### Exploration

-For gold, we'll need to inspect the code behind the game.
+To beat that score, we'll need to inspect the code behind the game.

 We can open the DevTools, and under "Sources" we can find the iframe in which the game is running.
 Here we can see all the files that are being used.